Labeling Requirements for Bioengineered Ingredients

 The current list is: Alfalfa, apple (ArcticTM varieties), canola, corn, cotton, eggplant (BARI Bt Begun varieties), papaya (ringspot virus-resistant varieties), pineapple (pink flesh varieties), potato, salmon (AquAdvantage®), soybean, squash (summer), and sugarbeet.

-You should presume that in the US all soy, canola, corn, and sugar made from sugar beets is BE unless it specifically says otherwise.
+You should presume that in the US all soy, canola, and corn is BE unless it specifically says otherwise.
 There are some BE potatoes and summer squashes that are sold in the US, but they currently make up a small percentage of the overall crops and food supply.

 Is there anything else that's required?